esoterika227/esoterika227.github.io/trestleboard/2020-davidtate/index.md

 ### Admission

-If you would like to view this lecture, we ask for a $10 donation to help fund our ongoing quarterly lecture series.
+If you would like to view this lecture, we ask for a $10 minimum donation to help fund our ongoing quarterly lecture series.
 To get access to the live Zoom meeting or donate to our series, please use the PayPal button below.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick" />